Justice League of America (film): Reception

 Reviews of the film have been negative.
-Common complaints are of the plot holes, poor special effects, bad costumes and that the League members deviated heavily from their source characters.
-Critics have also said the movie tried to be like "Friends with superpowers".
-Established JLA writer Mark Waid said the film was "80 minutes of my life I'll never get back".
+Common complaints are the plot holes, poor special effects, and the League members deviating heavily from their comics counterparts.
+Critics have also said the film tried to be like "Friends with superpowers".
+Future JLA writer Mark Waid said the film was "80 minutes of my life I'll never get back".

 Release

 Justice League of America aired on CBS in the United States on December 28, 1997.
 It has been shown on television in the UK (Channel 5), Puerto Rico's WAPA-TV (Channel 4), Thailand (Cinemax), Brazil (SBT), Uruguay, Poland (TVN, TVN 7, TV4), Mexico (TV Azteca), South Africa (e.tv), Germany, India and Israel.
 Bootleg copies have been distributed through conventions, websites and file sharing networks.